7 Reason Why: Norway is The Best Solo Female Traveler Destination!

 3. Low Crime Rate and Safe Streets

 As a Norwegian citizen, I am being spoiled.
 I leave the house being safe and entering the streets being safe.
 Walking around in Oslo, the capital of Norway and being safe.
-I have never had a bad accident in Norway when it comes walking in the streets.
+I have never had an unfortunate accident in Norway when it comes to strolling the streets.
 Of course, I’m not going to lie and say everywhere is safe in Oslo and Norway.
 As in any city and countries, there are certain places you should not walk during the dark times of the day, or if you want to stay out of trouble don’t walk there.

 In Norway, fewer than 4,000 of the country’s 5 million people were behind bars.
 That makes Norway’s incarceration rate just 75 per 100,000 people, compared to 707 people for every 100,000 people in the US – Business Insider.